camronh/Lottery-Tutorial/PART2.md

 contract Lottery is RrpRequesterV0{
 ```

-#### 3. Rewrite our constructor
+#### 3. Modify our constructor

-We need to set the address of the RRP contract we are using.
+We need to set the [address](https://docs.api3.org/airnode/v0.7/reference/airnode-addresses.html) of the Airnode RRP contract we are using.
 We can do that in the constructor by making it an argument for deployment:

 ```solidity
 constructor(uint256 _endTime, address _airnodeRrpAddress)